-Thank you to everyone who has taken part in the consultation on the Bournville Design Guide so far.
+Thank you to everyone who took part in the first consultation on the Bournville Estate Design Guide.

 - A total of 1,228 residents have completed the consultation questionnaire (either online or via a paper survey) and 80 have attended drop-in sessions.

 - We have also held four Covid-secure focus groups with Bournville Freeholders Leaseholders Association (BFLA), Bournville Tenants Ltd, BVT’s Green Forum and the Scrutiny Panel.

 - A third of residents who responded to the questionnaire were BVT tenants.

 - 94% of residents agreed there is plenty of greenery in their neighbourhoods

 - 88% of residents agreed they valued the character of their neighbourhood